syncfusion-content/blazor-docs/blazor/datagrid/how-to/blazor-webassembly-data-grid-using-cli.md

 ## Importing Syncfusion Blazor component in the application

-1. Now, add **Syncfusion.Blazor** NuGet package to the new application using the below command line.
+1. Now, add **Syncfusion.Blazor** NuGet package to the new application using the following command line.

     ```bash
         dotnet add package Syncfusion.Blazor -v '{:nuget-version:}'